GurinderRawala/prompt-enhancer/README.md

 ## windows App Setup

-From the repo root on a Windows machine:
+Follow [setup](/windows/SETUP.md) or from the repo root on a Windows machine:

 ```bash
 cd windows